pravega/pravega/documentation/src/docs/controller-service.md

 Handler** over Concurrent Event Processor framework.

 1. Update Stream is invoked by an explicit API `updateStream()` call into Controller.
-2. It first posts an _Update Request_ event into request Stream.
+2. It first posts an _Update Request_ Event into request Stream.
 3. Following that it tries to create a temporary update property.
 If it fails to create the temporary update property, the request is failed and the caller is notified of the failure to update a Stream due to conflict with another ongoing update.
-4. The event is picked by **Request Event Processor**.
+4. The Event is picked by **Request Event Processor**.
 When the processing starts, the update Stream task expects to find the temporary update Stream property to be present.
-If it does not find the property, the update processing is delayed by pushing event the back in the in-memory queue until it deems the event expired.
-If it finds the property to be updated during this period, before the expiry, the event is processed and `updateStream()` operation is performed.
+If it does not find the property, the update processing is delayed by pushing Event the back in the in-memory queue until it deems the Event expired.
+If it finds the property to be updated during this period, before the expiry, the Event is processed and `updateStream()` operation is performed.

 - Once the update Stream processing starts, it first sets the Stream state to *Updating*.